 Letter 8015: I have laden you heavily by sending you all these volumes at once, but I have done so, first, because you asked me...

-L To Junior.
+To Junior.

 I have laden you heavily by sending you all these volumes at once, but I have done so, first, because you asked me to, and, secondly, because you tell me that your grape harvest is so slight that I may be quite certain that you will have time, as the saying goes, to read a book.
-I am getting similar reports from my own estates, and so I shall have plenty of leisure to write compositions for you to read, if only I can find a place to buy paper.
+I am getting similar reports from my own estates, and so I will have plenty of leisure to write compositions for you to read, if only I can find a place to buy paper.
 If the paper is rough or spongy I must either refrain from writing at all, or else, whatever I write, good or bad, I cannot help but smudge.

 Related Letters